ropensci/concstats/README.md

 diversity measures in a one-step procedure.
 -`mstruct` offers market structure measures, e.g. the sum of Top3 or Top5 market shares.
--`comp` is a wrapper for concentration measures, e.g.the Herfindahl Hirschman Index.
+-`comp` is a wrapper for concentration measures, e.g. the Herfindahl Hirschman Index.
 -`inequ` offers diversity or inequality measures, e.g. the Entropy or the Palma ratio.